Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Experimental

 \section{Experimental}

-The photoelectron spectroscopy experiment was carried out at beamline-1 \cite{Owada_18} of SACLA XFEL facility \cite{Ishikawa_12} at SPring-8 campus using ultrashort ($\Delta t\sim$100~fs), quasi-monochromatic VUV pulses, the so-called pink-beam, at a repetition rate of 60~Hz.
+The photoelectron spectroscopy experiment was carried out at beamline-1 \cite{Owada_18} of SACLA XFEL facility \cite{Ishikawa_12} at SPring-8 campus using ultrashort ($\Delta t\sim$100~fs), quasi-monochromatic vacuum ultraviolet (VUV) pulses, the so-called pink-beam, at a repetition rate of 60~Hz.
 The VUV-FEL photon energy and the average pulse energy were 95~eV and 85~$\mu$J/pulse, respectively.
 The corresponding photon flux was about $I_0$=5.6$\cdot 10^{12}$ photons/pulse and the beam diameter at the sample position was measured to be about 10~$\mu$m.

-All the photoelectron spectra have been measured using an apparatus consisting of an SES-2002 hemispherical electron-energy analyzer equipped with a 10~mm long GC-50 tunable gas cell.
-This apparatus is also regularly used for the gas-phase hard x-ray photoelectron spectroscopy (HAXPES) experiment at the SPring-8 undulator beamlines \cite{Oura_19}.
-Further details on the experimental setup will be illustrated in a forthcoming publication \cite{oura_20}.
+The experimental setup, equipped with the hemispherical electron energy analyzer SES-2002 and the gas-cell GC-50 (Scienta Omicron \cite{scienta}) used for the measurements of electron spectra is shown in Figure~\ref{fig:setup}.
+The inset shows a schematic diagram of the 9~mm long gas cell crossed by the VUV-FEL beam ionizing the molecules of the gas.
+The apparatus is regularly used for the gas-phase x-ray photoelectron spectroscopy experiments at the SPring-8 undulator beamline in the energy range between soft x-ray and hard x-ray \cite{Oura_19}.
+For the present work, the apparatus was temporarily moved to the SACLA experimental hall.
+The lens axis of the analyzer was in the horizontal plane at right angles to the VUV-FEL beam direction and parallel to the polarization vector of the incident photons.
+The apparatus was mounted on a position-adjustable $XZ\theta$-stage, where $X$ stands for the horizontal, $Z$ for the vertical directions and $\theta$ for the rotation, respectively.